nana-4/materia-theme/README.md

 ## Planned Features

-* Supports of full dark theme (sorry for the delay...)
+* Supports of global dark theme (sorry for the delay...)
 * Re-supports of Metacity theme
 * Total rewrite of the code and images for GTK2
 * Supports of Unity theme